-Bureau staff includes medical professionals responsible for preventing, detecting, deterring, and correcting fraud, abuse, and wasteful practices by providers of MA services, including managed care organizations, applying administrative sanctions, and referring cases of potential fraud to the appropriate enforcement agency.
+Bureau staff includes medical professionals responsible for preventing, detecting, deterring, and correcting fraud, abuse and wasteful practices by providers of MA services including MCOs, applying administrative sanctions, and referring cases of potential fraud to the appropriate enforcement agency.
 This responsibility includes evaluating services rendered by medical providers and managed care organization provider networks, monitoring recipient overuse and abuse, and maintaining ongoing working relationships with federal and state enforcement agencies involved in monitoring potential health care fraud and abuse.

 Department of Human Services